Agni Pariksha (1954 film)

+The plot was set to a girl who is an educated young girl who falls in love with Kiriti.
+But the fact that she was married as a teenager poses a hurdle; however, she decides to face her past in order to help her move ahead in life.
+This is one of the earlier romantic film like a typical and regular masala film of Bollywood at that time.
+The film was highly noted for the pairing and chemistry of Kumar and Sen and its outstanding music.

+It is a trend setter for the Bengali industry.
+As to make a modern masala romantic film which is a very audience favor the film at the time the film become an instant blockbuster.
+The film create a record at the box office and become highest grosser ever and collect five times more than its budget.
+The film reached the industry on a new height and the first breakthrough film for Kumar and Sen who both become stars after this film.

 Plot

 The story revolves around Tapasi, a singer who has been married forcefully as a child to an old village zamindar's grandson Bulu.
-Back at home, her parents discovers the truth and vows to wipe out every single memory of Tapasi ever being married.
+Back at home, her parents discover the truth and vow to wipe out every single memory of Tapasi ever being married.
 Years later, Tapasi has now grown up to be a lovely young lady and is in love with Kiriti.
 She introduces Kiriti to her mother, who approves of him, and plans to marry them.
-Things change when Tapasi finds out that she has already been married in her childhood.
-This creates a conflict in her.
-As others find out this secret and ostracize Tapasi.
+Things change when Tapasi finds out that she was already been married off in her childhood.
+This creates a conflict as others find out this secret and ostracize Tapasi.
 How will Tapasi and Kiriti deal with this stigma?
 Will they triumph in their love?